Student Research Fellowship

 Support for ✨new curriculum development in digital ethnic studies fields

-With the generous support of the Andrew W. Mellon Foundation, CSUF DEFCon is disbursing over $40,000 in grants and fellowships to support CSUF faculty, staff and students in developing new scholarly research, curriculum, and community engaged projects at the intersection of digital humanities and ethnic studies fields.
+With the generous support of the Andrew W. Mellon Foundation, this will be the third year that CSUF DEFCon is disbursing grants and fellowships to support CSUF faculty, staff and students on original research projects, community-engaged activities, and new curricular developments at the intersection of digital humanities and ethnic studies fields.

 In addition to stipends, all CSUF DEFCon fellows benefit from…

-Six-month fellowships designed to equip graduate and undergraduate students with the essential skills, professional training and mentorship needed to become the next generation of social justice and community-engaged digital scholars.
-Student fellows will gain valuable career experience as they work with a faculty mentor to develop project timelines and budgets, experiment with emerging technologies, collaborate in interdisciplinary settings, develop new modes of inquiry, and become vital members of a dynamic community of practice at CSUF and abroad that is working at the intersections of digital technologies and ethnic studies.
+Graduate & undergraduate fellows develop the essential skills, professional training, career experience, and mentorship needed to become the next generation of social justice and community-engaged digital scholars.
+You will work with a faculty mentor to develop project timelines and budgets, experiment with emerging technologies, collaborate in interdisciplinary settings, develop new modes of inquiry, and become vital members of a dynamic community of practice at CSUF.

-Learn More & Apply →Faculty & Staff research fellowships are designed to support researchers at emerging stages of their digital scholarly practice.
+Learn More & Apply →These fellowships are designed to support researchers at emerging stages of their digital scholarly practice.
 Individuals selected for this award will pursue research topics that center the voices and experiences of ethnic communities, past, present and future; while also integrating digital tools, digital data creation/curation, and new media technologies in transformative, justice oriented, and socially responsible ways.

 Learn More & Apply →These flexible-length fellowships are designed to equip graduate, undergraduate, and early career scholars from across the university with essential skills, professional training, and mentorship needed to become the next generation of social justice and community-engaged digital scholars.
 Fellows receive a minimum of 6 weeks of DH professional development training and mentorship; fellow may engage in group and one-on-one mentoring sessions with the DEFCon team.

-Learn More & Apply →Digital scholarship, including the digital humanities, provides opportunities to bridge academic siloes and establish collaborative models for teaching, research and community building.
+Learn More & Apply →Digital scholarship can bridge academic siloes and establish more collaborative models for teaching, research, and community building.
 These fellowships support teams of two or more CSUF faculty/staff to design new courses and curricular resources that explore topics from one or more ethnic studies fields (Black, Indigenous, Latinx, and Asian American studies) and the digital humanities.

 Learn More & Apply →Fellowships FAQ